 Although most of the databases mentioned above are kept fairly current, in order to fully update a piece of legislation one must consult the status of any bills which may make reference to that act.
 This is of great importance as such bills will likely alter the statute.
 The status of recent bills may be found on the Department of Justice's LEGISinfo or the Legislative Assembly of Ontario's Bills.

 Continuing with the example of the Air Canada Public Participation Act (above), a Status of Bills search must be conducted to account for the gap in time between the date when the Justice Laws Website was last updated (June 6, 2016) and the present day (July 5, 2016).
-On the Department of Justice's LEGISinfo website, this search can be performed by:
+On the Department of Justice's LEGISinfo website, enter the name of the statute being updated in quotation marks in the search bar on the homepage (e.g. "air canada public participation act").
+Click "Show more" on the results page to change additional criteria in your search.

 The results show that Bill C-10 An Act to amend the Air Canada Public Participation Act and to provide for certain other measures received Royal Assent on June 22, 2016, sixteen days after the Justice Laws Website was last updated!